lostmsu/lostmsu.github.io/_posts/2019-10-24-Git-Explode.md

 Project is restored and out on GitHub and NuGet: [IO.Links](https://github.com/losttech/IO.Links)
 \- cross-platform symlink and hardlink management for .NET.
-(really untested symlink creation only at the time of the post).
+(really: untested symlink creation only v0.0.1 at the time of the post).